keys961/DistributedCache/README.md

         initDelay: 60 # The delay to start the 1st clean procedure in second
         interval: 300 # The interval between 2 clean procedures in second
 ```

+> You also need to configure RabbitMQ, just like the sector 2.

 ### 4. Application using Cache Client